NathanRVance/sitc/README.md

 ## Quickstart

 On the machine you wish to configure (cloud or otherwise), execute the `install` script.
 Common options include:
+  * `--help` provides an exhaustive list of options.
   * `--engines="ENGINES"` where ENGINES is a comma separated list of computational chemistry engines to install.
-Execute `install --help` to see an exhaustive list with engine specific options.
   * `--skip-engines` to perform a WebMO only installation.
 This is equivalent to specifying `--engines=""`.
   * `--skip-webmo` to install engines only.
+  * `--upgrade-webmo` to upgrade WebMO.
+  * Default installs WebMO and Mopac7.

 When scripting installations, specify all desired options on the command line along with `-yy` to skip prompts.
 Alternatively, modify `install.conf` to include all desired options and execute `install` without options.
 See `install.conf` for further instructions.